 Cartoon in The Social Gazette [PER/19], 22 June 1904 In 1903 the Emigration-Colonisation Department was established under Colonel David Lamb, who remained in charge of emigration affairs until 1929.
 In 1914 The Salvation Army referred to its first ten years of formal emigration work as 'the new Emigration', so called because it extended beyond simply booking passages and sending migrants on their way.
 The Salvation Army claimed its emigration services were characterised by the enhanced level of care that went into selecting, assisting and supporting migrants before, during and after their journeys.
 In the Edwardian period, The Salvation Army specialized in assisted passages for five 'classes' of people: 'wives and children going out to settlers who had established themselves; widows; young agricultural labourers; boys in danger of drifting into blind-alley occupations; and young children with poor prospects'.
 It also offered an ordinary booking service which made up the majority of its business.
 Records of the Emigration Department Reports (1905-1921).
 [EM/1/1] Includes: The Recurring Problem of the Unemployed.
 One Permanent Remedy: Emigration-Colonisation.
 Proposals For the Better Distribution of the People, and incidentally an Appeal to Local Authorities for the judicious application of the Emigration Provisions of the Unemployed Workmen Act, 1905.
-(International Headquarters of The Salvation Army: London, 1905).
-A publication mainly dealing with universal emigration, although briefly touching on the Colony Over-Sea.
-For a 1906 re-issue with an additional postscript see [RARE BOOKS/121].
+(International Headquarters of The Salvation Army: London, 1905) For a 1906 re-issue with an additional postscript see [RARE BOOKS/121].

 Emigration and The Salvation Army.
-An address delivered to the Members and Friends of the Royal Colonial Institute at Whitehall Rooms, London W., on February 20th, 1906, by General Booth, (The Salvation Army: London, 1906).
+An address delivered to the Members and Friends of the Royal Colonial Institute at Whitehall Rooms, London W., on February 20th, 1906, by General Booth.
+(The Salvation Army: London, 1906).
 An additional copy is held as [RARE BOOKS/122].

-The Surplus: Being a Restatement of the Emigration Policy and Methods of The Salvation Army, together with a Report upon last Year's Work, an Introductory Note by General Booth, and Prefatory Remarks by Representative Men on the Subject of Emigration and Colonization (International Emigration Office: London, 1909).
-Includes opinions on Salvation Army emigration from John Campbell (Duke of Argyll), Rudyard Kipling, G Campbell Morgan, Harold Begbie, and George Bernard Shaw, as well as testimonies of migrants settled in Canada.
-Empire Reconstruction: The work of The Salvation Army Emigration-Colonization Department, 1903-1921 and after (The Salvation Army: London, [1921]).
-A retrospective of The Salvation Army's early emigration work including emigration figures for 1908-1914 with details of both self-funded and assisted emigration.
+The Surplus: Being a Restatement of the Emigration Policy and Methods of The Salvation Army, together with a Report upon last Year's Work, an Introductory Note by General Booth, and Prefatory Remarks by Representative Men on the Subject of Emigration and Colonization.
+(International Emigration Office: London, 1909) Includes opinions on Salvation Army emigration from John Campbell (Duke of Argyll), Rudyard Kipling, G Campbell Morgan, Harold Begbie, and George Bernard Shaw, as well as testimonies of migrants settled in Canada.
+An additional copy of this booklet is held in the papers of the Tucker family [TUC/3/3/4].
+Empire Reconstruction: The work of The Salvation Army Emigration-Colonization Department, 1903-1921 and after.
+(The Salvation Army: London, [1921]) A retrospective of The Salvation Army's early emigration work including emigration figures for 1908-1914 with details of both self-funded and assisted emigration.
 The Emigration Gazette.
 [EM/1/2] 'The Official Organ of The Salvation Army Emigration Department'.
-We hold two issues: No.3 (March 1907) and No.18 (June 1914).
-Letter from Colonel JP Taylor to Lieut-Colonel Kitching re emigration statistics for 1903-1908.
-[EM/2] Letter typed on headed paper advertising the services of the 'Advice, Shipping, and Employment Bureaux'.
-Includes details of costs as well as numbers emigrated.
+We hold copies of fourteen issues spanning November 1906 to June 1914.1 Letter from Colonel JP Taylor to Lieut-Colonel Kitching re emigration statistics for 1903-1908.
+[EM/2/1] Letter typed on headed paper advertising the services of the 'Advice, Shipping, and Employment Bureaux'.
+Includes details of costs and numbers emigrated.
 Photographs.
 [EM/5] Includes migrant parties, sailing vessels, offices and transit lodges.
 Many are unidentified and undated but some date from the pre-First World War period.
+1 The copies of The Emigration Gazette [EM/1/2] in our collection were kindly supplied to us by Durham University Library Archives and Special Collections and The British Library.
 Records of the Social Fund (formerly the Darkest England Fund) International Finance Departments collection Annual reviews of the work carried out under the Darkest England Scheme (1905-1909, 1912-1914).
 [IFD/2/2/2 (iii)-(v)] These include the following articles on emigration: